Mentoring Assistance Peer Program (MAPP)

 For over 20 years, MAPP has been a premier first-year mentoring program that has served thousands of underrepresented first-year students through 1-on-1 support, academic advisement, career development, cultural exploration, and community engagement.
 Each first-year mentee is paired an upperclassman who is dedicated to providing continual support and will provide programmatic opportunities.
 Learn more here

 Who participates in MAPP?

 Students who are part of MAPP represent a broad cross-section of the underrepresented student population at JHU.
-Students of Color, 1st generation college students (if you are the first one in your family to go to college), and low/modest income background students mentor and support one another through first-hand interactions.
+Students of Color, 1st generation college students (if you are the first one in your family to go to college), and limited/modest income background students mentor and support one another through first-hand interactions.
 Each year, the MAPP family is comprised of mentees, mentors, and a core leadership team, making the program 120-140 students!
-Apply to be a MAPP 1st year mentee.
+Deadline is July 29th.

 MAPP mentors represent a variety of majors, and range in class standing from sophomores to seniors.
 Mentors must be in good academic and institutional standing, with a minimum GPA of 2.75.
 Mentors are selected and trained to support students dealing with many first-year experiences that shape your most formative year in college.
 This is an opportunity designed to build your skill-set as exceptional student leaders, and work closely with OMA staff.
 Apply to be a MAPP mentor.

 - Connect with your mentor and family leader

 - Attend optional MAPP programs to connect to JHU and Baltimore